anquanscan/sec-tools/README.md

 [sitedorks](https://github.com/Zarcolio/sitedorks): Search Google/Bing/Ecosia/DuckDuckGo/Yandex/Yahoo for a search term (dork) with a default set of websites, bug bounty programs or custom collection.
 [awesome-threat-detection](https://github.com/0x4D31/awesome-threat-detection): A curated list of awesome threat detection and hunting resources
 [Domain-Scraper](https://github.com/1337Farhan/Domain-Scraper): Find domains assigned with a specific IP address.
 [MyExpense](https://github.com/Sharpforce/MyExpense): MyExpense is a vulnerable web application
+[knoxss](https://github.com/bruterobbie/knoxss): People have the right to see this ugly spaghetti code, skids.